 How To Automatically Disable Touchpad When Typing In Ubuntu

 A few days ago, I’ve found a way to automatically disable Touchpad when external an mouse is connected in Ubuntu.
 Because, my palm accidentally touches the touchpad and messes up with my writing when I type something.
 Some of you may not like this idea of disabling Touchpad altogether or you don’t have an external mouse and you’re still dealing with accidental touch on the Touchpad while typing.
-If so, here are three ways to automatically disable Touchpad when typing in Ubuntu and its variants.
+If so, here are four different ways to automatically disable Touchpad when typing in Ubuntu and its variants.
 Please note that we are not going to completely disable the Touchpad, but only when we type something in the Keyboard.
 I have tested the following methods on Ubuntu 18.04 LTS desktop.
 I guess it will work on other Ubuntu-like distros as well.